OpenZFS: Apple and OS X

-Apple's "10a286" source code release, and versions of the previously released source and binaries, have been preserved and new development has been adopted by the MacZFS project to resume its development elsewhere.
-As of July 2012, MacZFS implements zpool version 8 and ZFS version 2, from the October 2008 release of Solaris.
-Additional historical information and commentary can be found on the MacZFS web site and FAQ.
+Apple's "10a286" source code release, and versions of the previously released source and binaries, have been preserved and new development had been adopted by the MacZFS project to continue development outside of Apple.
+As of July 2012, Mac ZFS implements z-pool version 8 and ZFS version 2, released with the October 2008 release of Solaris.
+Additional historical information and commentary can be found on the Mac ZFS web site and FAQ.
+However, the project ceased development in mid 2013 with a message asking users to switch to Open ZFS on OSX (abbreviated to O3X).